Thursday, March 16, 2023

 About the Book ~

-For more information about Kimberly Duffy and her books, check out her website here!
+For more information about Rebekah Millet and her books, check out her website here!

 My Thoughts ~